GingerGraham/KnowledgeBase/KnowledgeBase/Linux/Split-PEM-SSH-Keys.md

 # Splitting PEM SSH Keys

 Services such as Amazon AWS provide SSH keys as PEM (.pem) files.
-While this can be consumed by the ssh command they do not work well with ssh-add and ssh-agents.
+While this can be consumed by the ssh command they do not always work well with ssh-add and ssh-agents.

 ## User OpenSSL to reformat and split a PEM key